P.J. Washington NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- Conceding 43 rebounds per game last year, the Wizards were 12th in the NBA in that category.
+- The Wizards were the 12th-ranked team in the league last year, giving up 43 rebounds per game.

-- Looking at assists, the Wizards allowed 24.8 per game last season, ranking them seventh in the NBA.
+- In terms of assists, the Wizards were seventh in the league defensively last year, conceding 24.8 per game.

-- The Wizards were the ninth-ranked team in the NBA in terms of allowing three-pointers last year, giving up 12 makes per game.
+- The Wizards were the ninth-ranked team in the NBA in terms of allowing three-pointers last year, conceding 12 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!